This module is assessed by 80% examination and 20% continuous assessment. This document specifies the continuous assessment component.

 2. Design - Describe and justify the neural network you designed for the task, and the factors you decided to experiment with.
 [15%]

-3. Implementation - Describe how you implemented your network and associated analysis mechanisms.
+3. Implementation - Describe how you implemented your neural network and the associated performance analysis mechanisms.
 Explain why you chose to do it that way.
 Remember to cite any sources you used.
 [20%]

-4. Experiments - Describe the experiments you performed and the results you obtained.
-Explain exactly how you used the training and testing data sets.
-The results should be presented in a statistically organized manner, e.g. by computing simple statistics of performance measures (such as means and standard deviations of percentages correct) across multiple runs of network training/testing, and plotting graphs with error-bars.
+4. Experiments - Describe the experiments you carried out to optimise your network's generalization performance, and present the results you obtained.
+Explain in detail how you used the training and testing data sets.
+The results should be presented in a statistically rigorous manner, e.g. by computing simple statistics of performance measures (such as means and standard deviations of percentages correct) across multiple runs of network training/testing, and plotting graphs with error-bars.
 [50%]

 Don't forget that this exercise corresponds to only 20% of a 10 credit module.